Invariant density statistical quantifiers and a temperature for the logistic map: Statistical quantifiers and temperature for logistic map

-Considering that $v_i=x_{i+i}-x_i$ represents a dimensionless average velocity of the logistic map between the ith and (i+1)th steps, then we apply the relationship \eqref{EQT-dimensionless} with $mv_0^2/(k_BT_0)=1$ and propose the \emph{map temperature} (MP) at Nth step, denoted by $T(\mu,N,M)$ for the logistic map as follows:
+Considering that $v_i=x_{i+i}-x_i$ represents a dimensionless average velocity for the logistic map between the $i$-th and $(i+1)$-th steps, we apply the relationship \eqref{EQT-dimensionless} with $mv_0^2/(k_BT_0)=1$ and propose the \emph{map temperature} (MP) at $N$-th step, denoted by $T(\mu,N,M)$ for the logistic map as follows: